-All existing services and fencing would be removed from the construction impact zone before earthworks.
-Materials would be salvaged for recycling where possible, or disposed off site.
+It is expected that most existing services and fencing would need to be removed from the construction impact zone before earthworks.
+Materials would be salvaged for recycling where possible, or disposed off-site.
 Existing septic systems would either be left in place and grout filled (if under areas of fill) or excavated and removed from the airport site.

 Existing farm dams located on site would be progressively emptied over a number of days.
-Smaller dams would be emptied by direct pumping into water carts larger dams would have a standpipe installed.
+Smaller dams would be emptied by direct pumping into water carts and larger dams would have a standpipe installed.
 The recovered water would be used primarily for dust suppression during construction.